ArthurSonzogni/chromiumos-platform2/power_manager/docs/power_buttons.md

 ### Legacy ACPI Power Buttons

-On devices that don't report power button releases properly, tapping the power button displays the power menu described above.
+On systems where the firmware doesn't report power button releases (only presses, typically on devices with standard ACPI power buttons that only provide a way to notify of a press but not a release), tapping the power button displays the power menu described above.
 Tapping the power button again while the menu is displayed shuts the system down.

+The `legacy_power_button` USE flag (normally set in a Portage overlay) enables powerd's corresponding pref and enables this behavior via the `--aura-legacy-power-button` flag.
+The kernel will immediately generate a "release" event for the power button when it is notified by firmware of a power button press, so this flag informs Chrome that the timing between press and release events is meaningless.

 ### Universal Behavior